sameem97/tech501-week-2/nodejs_app_deployment/README.md

 ![nodejs test app](../images/nodejs_test_app.png)

-## Create Azure image of VM for generalisation
+## Using generalised Azure image of VM

 - The steps below prepare the node.js test app for generalisation.
 - The result is an azure image that can be used to deploy a number of VMs with the required source code and dependencies to run the application, skipping the previous manual steps.